athype/cob_ctrlaltelite/Documentation/Products/FunctionalDesign.md

-# Functional Design (Updated After Client Meeting)
+# Functional Design

 ## 1. Introduction

 ### 1.1 Problem
-Scorion currently lacks an intuitive feedback feature that separates audio feedback from assignment text and ensures compliance with strict privacy standards.
-While the current system supports text-based feedback, audio feedback relies on external devices and lacks integration with Scorion's platform.
-A new solution is needed to improve user experience and align with data privacy requirements.
+Scorion currently lacks an intuitive feedback feature that separates audio feedback from assignment text, ensuring that audio data is securely handled while maintaining strict privacy standards.
+Existing workflows for audio feedback are dependent on third-party services, which can introduce privacy risks and are non-compliant with ISO27001.

 ### 1.2 Problem Analysis
 - Current feedback is limited to text or externally recorded audio, which may lack the contextual nuance and convenience of an integrated solution.
-- Existing audio recording workflows rely on third-party services, which pose privacy risks (violating ISO27001 compliance).
+- Existing audio recording workflows rely on third-party services that pose significant privacy risks, such as unauthorized data storage or access, potentially violating ISO27001 compliance.
+Additionally, these external tools may expose sensitive user data to third-party servers, which could lead to breaches of user confidentiality.
 - There is no way to stop or resume recordings, which leads to unnecessary content being captured during interruptions.

 ### 1.3 Context Research